-- Contaminants in gas lines can cause fire or explosion. - Clean all gas piping before installation. - Install sediment trap in accordance with NFPA54.
+- Contaminants in gas lines can cause fire or explosion. - Clean all gas piping before installation. - Install sediment trap in accordance with NFPA 54.

-A sediment trap should be installed as close to the inlet of the water heater as practical at the time of water heater installation.
-The sediment trap should be either a tee fitting with a capped nipple in the bottom outlet or other device recognized as an effective sediment trap.
-If a tee fitting is used, it should be installed in conformance with one of the methods of installation shown in Figure 25 & Figure 26.
 Contaminants in the gas lines may cause improper operation of the gas control valve/thermostat that may result in fire or explosion.
 Before attaching the gas line be sure that all gas pipe is clean on the inside.
-To trap any dirt or foreign material in the gas supply line, a sediment trap (sometimes called a dirt leg) must be incorporated in the piping.
-The sediment trap must be readily accessible.
-Install in accordance with the "Gas Piping" section.
-Refer to the current edition of the National Fuel Gas Code (ANSI Z223.1/NFPA 5 4).
+To trap any dirt or foreign material in the gas supply line, a sediment trap must be incorporated in the piping.
+The sediment trap should be either a tee fitting with a capped nipple in the bottom outlet or other device recognized as an effective sediment trap.
+If a tee fitting is used, it should be installed in conformance with one of the methods of installation shown in Figure 26 & Figure 27.
+Refer to the current edition of the "National Fuel Gas Code", ANSI Z223.1/NFPA 54.